wisp-lang/wisp/Readme.md

 ```
 #### Dictionaries

-Wisp does not have Clojure-like value-to-value maps by default, but rather dictionaries that map to plain JavaScript objects.
+_wisp_ does not have Clojure-like value-to-value maps by default, but rather dictionaries that map to plain JavaScript objects.

 Therefore, unlike Clojure, keys cannot consist of arbitrary types.